 MUSIC and COVID-19

-We all recognize that information is changing rapidly and the flurry of information can be confusing.
+We recognize that amongst the many changes in our world, music is a healing escape.
 Musicians and Music Educators around the world have been researching and experimenting in order for us all to return to music making safely.
-We all want to make music again and we can and we will, but just like everything else, it will look a little different.
+We all want to make music 'like we did before' and we will, but just like everything else, it will look a little different for a little longer.

 The BC Music Educators' Association has created the following document which has been reviewed by the BC Centre for Disease Control and includes feedback of BC Medical Health Officials.
 Please note that this document does not contain RULES but is meant to provide GUIDANCE.
 It has been cited on page 32 of the Provincial COVID-19 Heath and Safety Guidelines for K-12 Settings.

 In addition to the SD71 Health and Safety Protocols, G.P.
-Vanier will also be encouraging the use of additional measure such as instrument covers.
-The use of these covers cannot be mandated but they will be provided to students free of charge should they choose to use them.
+Vanier will also be encouraging the use of additional measure such as instrument covers and musician masks.

-We all recognize that information is changing rapidly and the flurry of information can be confusing.
+We recognize that amongst the many changes in our world, music is a healing escape.
 Musicians and Music Educators around the world have been researching and experimenting in order for us all to return to music making safely.
-We all want to make music again and we can and we will, but just like everything else, it will look a little different.
+We all want to make music 'like we did before' and we will, but just like everything else, it will look a little different for a little longer.

 The BC Music Educators' Association has created the following document which has been reviewed by the BC Centre for Disease Control and includes feedback of BC Medical Health Officials.
 Please note that this document does not contain RULES but is meant to provide GUIDANCE.
 It has been cited on page 32 of the Provincial COVID-19 Heath and Safety Guidelines for K-12 Settings.

 In addition to the SD71 Health and Safety Protocols, G.P.
-Vanier will also be encouraging the use of additional measure such as instrument covers.
-The use of these covers cannot be mandated but they will be provided to students free of charge should they choose to use them.
+Vanier will also be encouraging the use of additional measure such as instrument covers and musician masks.

 guidance_for_music_classes_in_bc__updated_17_aug_20_.pdf |